2DegreesInvesting/ds.tidyeda/03_variation/README.md

 ### Questions

-Exploratory Data Analysis (EDA):

--   Why?
-To understand your data.
+-   An exploratory Data Analysis (EDA) helps you understand your data.

--   How?
-Using **questions** as tools to focus on a specific part of your data.
+-   **Questions** are tools to help you focus on a specific part of your data.

-Questions that are always useful:
+-   Two types of questions are always useful:

--   What type of **variation** occurs within my variables?
+    1. What type of **variation** occurs within my variables?

--   What type of **covariation** occurs between my variables?
+    2. What type of **covariation** occurs between my variables?

 ### Definitions